tasket/wyng-backup/README.md

 `--tag=<tagname[,description]>`

 With `send`, attach a tag name of your choosing to the new backup session/snapshot; this may be repeated on the command line to add multiple tags.
-Specifying an empty '' tag will cause Wyng to ask for one or more tags to be manually input; this also causes `list` to display tag information when listing sessions.
+Specifying an empty '' or '@' tag will cause Wyng to ask for one or more tags to be manually input; this also causes `list` to display tag information when listing sessions.

 `--authmin=<minutes>`